Nagarjunl/tech-talk-content/Javascript/introduction/let-keyword.md

          let name = "foo"
          }

+4. `let` variable declared inside a block scope won't be available in `outer scope`

+         {
+               let name = "foo"
+         }
+         console.log(name) // Reference Error : name is not defined

-4. `let` keyword does not support the access to the variables before declaration
+6. `let` keyword does not support the access to the variables before declaration

          console.log(age);
          let age = 24;